anthonymansur/slate/source/index.html.md

 ]
 ```

 This endpoint gets the list of providers from the database.
+If the user's coordinates are provided, the endpoint will sort the providers from closest to farthest.

 <aside class="notice">
 A platform refers to a software booking system that a provider potentially uses to manage their appointments.
 If we are integrated with them, the `uses_platform` field will be set to `true`.